Shakira Bringing ‘El Dorado’ World Tour To The Big Screens

 Shakira’s collaboration with Maluma, “Chantaje,” has racked up over 609 million streams and over 2.4 billion views on YouTube.

-In 2006, her single “Hips Don’t Lie” featuring Wyclef Jean became one of the best-selling singles of all time after achieving over 13 million downloads, according to Sony ATV.
+In 2006, her single “Hips Don’t Lie” featuring Wyclef Jean became one of the bestselling singles of all time after achieving over 13 million downloads, according to Sony ATV.
 The track was a global No. 1 smash becoming her first to top the charts in the U.S. and the U.K.

 On Spotify, she currently has over 21.1 million monthly listeners, making her 92nd most played act in the world.